Skip to content

 • The Impact of Unstaking on Voting

 When you unstake a portion of your TRX, you lose an equivalent amount of TP.
-The system reclaims TP according to the following rules:
+The system retracts TP according to the following rules:

 • Unused TP is reclaimed first.